freeCodeCamp/news-translation-tasks/README.md

 ### Ready for Review
 After you've translated your piece, give us a heads up by commenting /review.
 This will automatically move the card to the "in Review" status and let our Language Leads or Proofreaders know that it's time to revise your translation and prepare before potentially publishing it.

-## How to post-edit an article

-Once you're in as a Collaborator, it's time to choose which article you'd like to work on.

-In this repository, you will [post-edit](https://en.wikipedia.org/wiki/Postediting) the machine translations.
+## (B) Post-editing process

-There are machine-translated markdown files.
-Carefully revise it and make any corrections or improvements.
+There are machine-translated markdown files in this repository.
+Select an article and revise it.
 Then, open a PR to propose the changes.
 The language lead will review your PR and publish it in our publication.

 Here are the detailed steps.